lmichael107/CogSci18_HTC/_episodes/03-HTCNeuro1.md

 ---
-title: "Working With Files and Directories"
+title: "Chris to Fill In"
 teaching: 25
 exercises: 10
 questions: